About Spain - Balearic Islands

 - Road conditions: Roads are generally well maintained and have good connections.

-- Car hire in Spain: Most visitors of Spain pick up their rental at the airport and start their journey.
+- Car hire in Spain: Most visitors of Spain pick up their rental at the Ibiza airport and start their journey.
 To ensure you have the lowest car hire price, make a car booking from 3 to 8 weeks prior to your vehicle collection.
-Alternatively, it's possible to get a great last minute car hire deal also.
+Alternatively, it's possible to get a great last minute car hire deal also, so book just before you travel to your holidays in the Balearic.
 There's a myriad of car hire agencies all across Spain, so you'll definitely find a great rental vehicle for your vacation.
 We at Vehicle Rent can get you a car hire deal that goes hand in hand with your needs and wishes!
 Find the best car hire deal in Spain or Balearic Islands!

 Driving in Spain - Balearic Islands

 The best time to visit Spain (weather-wise) is summer or autumn.
-You will, however see lots of tourists in the summer.
+You will, however, see lots of tourists in the summer. that got there to enjoy the mediterranean sea, and so will you.
 Spring is also pleasant, and both autumn and spring are less crowded with visitors.

 - Age limits: 21 (minimum age may vary according to car rental companies.
 A Young Driver fee will apply to drivers under 25 years of age.
 In order to rent a car, it is required that a driver has held a driver’s licence for a minimum of one year).